yilundu/irem_code_release/README.md

-# l2stop
-Learning To Stop While Learning To Predict
+# Learning To Stop While Learning To Predict
+Pytorch implementation of the experiments in the ICML 2020 paper: Learning To Stop While Learning To Predict.
+# Code coming soon